ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 Intuition check: can we encode matrices that are not possible to write out?
 ---------------------------------------------------------------------------

+Our original goal was

+> Correct by construction linear algebra

+. . .

 We could write a matrix for handling playing cards.

 ```agda